How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Pros and Cons of Alternative Insurance Underwriting

-Before adopting this model, carefully outweigh its pros and cons vis-a-vis a traditional alternative insurance underwriting.
+Before adopting this model, carefully weigh its pros and cons vis-a-vis a traditional alternative insurance underwriting.

 Pros | Cons |